ACLSRW2024anonymous/Text-Generation-Techniques-for-Wikipedia-of-low-resource-languages/IndicWiki_Movies-Report.md

 - Process followed, Tool used - Merge methods from Pandas Dataframe
 - FinalKB format - csv
 - Final KB rows X columns - 8929(movies)*50(attributes)
-- Final KB link - [github link ]- https://github.com/indicwiki-iiit/Movies
 - Issues → Workaround
     - There were multiple records for some movies because of merging multiple times → Manual correction

-## Version Control
-### Github
-- We used the Github repo provided by IIIT, to update all the changes that are done in our project regularly(weekly).
-### DeepNote
-- We used DeepNote for maintaining and editing code files (templates and render files) simultaneously.

-### Sample article
- Link - {to be added after adding sample article to github}
 ##### Approach
 - Large number of movie Wikipedia pages were studied, regarding the common sections to be included for a movie and finally decided on the sections that are to be included.
 Then the available attributes are divided among their respective sections.
 #### Sections (Name → Description)